AviatrixSystems/Docs/HowTos/tgw_plan.rst

  You can modify your plan at any time.
 Simply return to the Plan page and create security domains and changing connection policies.

-TGW Orchestrator Plan workflow provides a step by step instruction to define and setup your policies.
+Transit Gateway Orchestrator Plan workflow provides a step by step instruction to define and setup your policies.

 1. Create AWS TGW
 -------------------------------------------

-In order to use TGW service, you must first create a TGW.
+In order to use Transit Gateway service, you must first create a Transit Gateway.

-This step creates a TGW in a specified region with a specified AWS account, the Aviatrix Controller also automatically creates the `Default_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_, the `Shared_Service_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_ and the `Aviatrix_Edge_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-aviatrix-edge-domain>`_ and the corresponding TGW route tables.
+This step creates a Transit Gateway in a specified region with a specified AWS account, the Aviatrix Controller also automatically creates the `Default_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_, the `Shared_Service_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-default-domain>`_ and the `Aviatrix_Edge_Domain <https://docs.aviatrix.com/HowTos/tgw_faq.html#what-is-the-aviatrix-edge-domain>`_ and the corresponding Transit Gateway route tables.

 |create_tgw|